TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 ![Sample Response](../../../import-screenshots/ODataS4Hana/35.png)

-4. Using Delete operation of OData Modify activity we are deleting data from SAP S4 Hana 'A_ProductDescription' API service.
+####4.
+Using Delete operation of OData Modify activity

+We are deleting data from SAP S4 Hana 'A_ProductDescription' API service.
 Following is the configuration needed for OData Modify Activity using Delete operation.

 Select SAP S4 Hana connection in Settings tab of OData Modify activity.
 Also select Delete operation for deleting data from SAP S4 Hana service.
 By default Request Type application/json is selected.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/36.png)